enright/liftA-syntax/README.md

     }, second];
   }

-  // an arrow that will get the user from the dynamo db () let getDynamoUser = setUserReqParams.then(dyna.getItemA.first);
+  // create an arrow that will get the user from the dynamo db
+  // note that dyna.getItemA acts on the first of the tuple only
+  // it only needs the query (first), not the context (second) let getDynamoUser = setUserReqParams.then(dyna.getItemA.first);

   // continue combining